-|LETTER PLAN||LOWEST PREMIUM||HIGHEST PREMIUM|
+LETTER PLAN||LOWEST PREMIUM||HIGHEST PREMIUM|

   Part D plans in New York offer a standalone option for those who need prescription medication coverage.
-Medigap does not cover prescriptions, and only some Medicare Advantage plans do, making this a viable and necessary countermeasure for many people.
+Medigap does not cover prescriptions; only some Medicare Advantage plans do, making this a viable and necessary countermeasure for many people.

-Aetna’s plan comes in at a three-star rating.
-With this plan, you get a $7.20 premium, a relatively low and accessible cost for many.
-Aetna’s deductible averages around $480.
+  Aetna’s plan comes in with a three-star rating.
+With this plan, you get a $7.20 premium, a relatively low and accessible cost for many—Aetna’s deductible averages around $480.

   UnitedHealthcare’s plan boasts a $34.20 premium, a higher cost for a higher-quality program.
 UnitedHealthcare’s plan ranks at four stars.
 Expect a deductible of around $310, lower than most of our list.

   Another great four-star plan is Humana.
 The premium sits somewhere in the middle of the options on our list at $25.00.
 Expect a deductible of $480 per month, about the average of what you would expect from Part D plans.

   Medicare Special Needs Plans in Syracuse, New York

   Special Needs Plans (or SNPs) fit into a subset of Medicare Advantage plans in Syracuse, New York, for people with special needs.
 SNPs help people specifically with chronic disabilities or special needs.